jac307/MediaArtTutorials/MEDIAART2B06/TechWalks/TW-W2.md

 ### Key Light
 - **Position:** Close to the subject, slightly above, at a steep 45-90 degree angle to create strong contrast and shape (often short lighting).
-- **Modifier:** Use a softbox to control spill and create focused light.
-  > A softbox is a light modifier that surrounds a light source with reflective interior walls and a translucent front diffuser.
 - **Power:** Set as the primary exposure source; adjust for desired highlight intensity.

 ### Fill Light